AichaBELGHITI2001/CSC4301Project-1/README.md

 Figure 1: Paths formed by BFS(yellow), A* Manhattan(green), A* Euclidian(pink), UCS(white), and DFS cyan

 In this scenario, we can conclude that all the pathfinding strategies are complete but not all of the are optimal.
 I expected DFS  to have a long execution time since it explores a big number of nodes.
 However, it was quicker than UCS and BFS by 1.467 milliseconds and 0.80 milliseconds respectively.
-On the other hand, DFS outputted the longest path (223 nodes) among the paths created by the other algorithms since it has to explore all nodes of the grid and check which of if the target node.
+On the other hand, DFS outputted the longest path (223 nodes) among the paths created by the other algorithms since it has to explore all nodes of the grid and check which one is the target node.
 In addition to that, the A* Manhattan was quicker than A* Euclidian by 0.3679 milliseconds, however, the path created by A* Euclidian was shorter than the path of  A* Manhattan.

 2-	Scenario 2: